 What makes you you?
 To a certain extent, the answer involves the choices you make, but how much might it involve the market forces that influence you?
 This class will look at the history of the modern market to consider its structural underpinnings and thus the role it plays in shaping and maintaining identity.
 This class will challenge you with close readings of difficult texts, passionate discussions, and focused individual research.
 So get ready to peel back your assumptions about the world to discover the hidden connections between what you buy and who you think you are.

-Neuroscience of Brain Dysfunction – waiting list only
+Neuroscience of Brain Dysfunction –

 Psychology, Neuroscience, Technology

 What makes a brain “normal” or “abnormal” is not a simple question to answer.
 In psychology and neuroscience, it can be hard to tell the difference.
 This course immerses you into the processes of brain function and dysfunction as they relate to sleep, memory, and emotions.
 Campus visits to labs will help you understand how EEG and fMRI machines are used in scientific research.
 You will also complete projects on famous case studies in psychology and neuroscience, gaining practice utilizing the scientific method to design your own research project.

 Note: Because of the sometimes personal nature of classes that address mental health, you should consider carefully your own background and speak to the necessary professionals before opting to enroll in this course.

 Lying with Statistics –